european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

 included for dates more than 28 days before the latest snapshot date, and the most recent version for any subsequent data.
 This is the dataset recommended for use in models that can take into account the truncation of the data.
-Please note that the data in this file is a mixture of daily and weekly data (indicated in the `frequency` column), where weekly data has been shifted back one day to Saturday (instead of Sunday) to comply with the Hub definition of an epidemiological week (Sunday-Saturday).
+Please note that the data reported at weekly frequency has been shifted back one day to Saturday (instead of Sunday) in that file to comply with the Hub definition of an epidemiological week (Sunday-Saturday).

 We further provide a set of [recommended